Pingid/raph-portfolio/README.md

 Intro:

-Raph is a skilled creative technician.
+Raph is a inventive carpenter and a creative technician.

 Well versed in the technical aspects of set and lighting production as well as creative direction, he has conceptualized and created environments for a variety of key players in industries including music, dining,